 Having a hair trial can add a lot on to the cost of your bridal beauty, so why not talk to your usual hairdresser about your options there?
 If you trust them you may feel comfortable forgoing the trial.
 You can also save money by going to the salon, rather than asking the hairdresser to come to you.

-Check out our DIY wedding makeup tutorials to learn how to do your own wedding makeup to save money.
+Check out our DIY wedding makeup tips to learn how to do your own wedding makeup to save money.

 The Bridesmaids – £150